 - 600+ Speed: Elite tier speed.
 Only achievable with Mythic Speed runes on naturally fast monsters

-If your denier has 450 Speed and the enemy’s attacker has 500 Speed, your denier will not lock them down before they act.
-Check your enemy’s speed in war scouting to adjust.
+If your denier has 450 Speed and the enemy’s attacker has 500, your denier won’t lock them down before they act.
+Scout enemy speed in wars and adjust.

 HP Breakpoints